WATCH: Basketball Legend Michael Jordan Spotted Leaving Steve And Cookie's Restaurant In Margate

 — PhillyChitChat (@HughE_Dillon) July 14, 2021

-Dillon says Jordan is supposedly in town for a fishing competition.MORE NEWS: Broad Street Run Set To Return To Philadelphia This Fall
+Dillon says Jordan is supposedly in town for a fishing competition.MORE NEWS: 21-Year-Old Man Shot, Killed In Hunting Park

 His 80-foot boat called Catch 23 was apparently spotted at the Golden Nugget Casino.